fahminlb33/PicoNvidiaUpdater/README.md

 This project is licensed under MIT License.

-Huge thank to `TinyNvidiaUpdateChecker` for the inspiration and original code which I refactored here.
+Huge thanks to `TinyNvidiaUpdateChecker` for the inspiration and original code which I refactored here.